pellared/otel-logs-talk/slides.md

 [click] I'm a Software Engineer at Splunk (a company acquired by Cisco), which means I get paid for contributing to open source.

-[click] I am an OpenTelemetry Go maintainer.
+[click] I am an OpenTelemetry Go maintainer and Specification sponsor.
-I'm also an OpenTelemetry Specification sponsor.

-[click] I volunteered to design OpenTelemetry Go Logs and improve the OpenTelemetry Logs Specification in November 2023.
+[click] I've been contributing to OpenTelemetry Logs since November 2023.
-Apparently, someone thought I actually knew what I was doing.

 [click] I am not an English native speaker.
 But if something is not clear, don't blame my English.